shaik1002/biggitlabbomb/doc/administration/settings/continuous_integration.md

 ## Default artifacts expiration

-The default expiration time of the [job artifacts](../../administration/job_artifacts.md) can be set in the **Admin** area of your GitLab instance.
+The default expiration time of the [job artifacts](../../administration/job_artifacts.md) can be set in the Admin area of your GitLab instance.
 The syntax of duration is described in [`artifacts:expire_in`](../../ci/yaml/index.md#artifactsexpire_in) and the default value is `30 days`.

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin area**.
 1. Select **Settings > CI/CD**.
 1. Change the value of default expiration time.
 1. Select **Save changes** for the changes to take effect.